MicrosoftDocs/visualstudio-docs/docs/cross-platform/setup-install-and-verifications-for-mac-users.md

 # Setup, install, and verifications for Mac users
 This topic is meant for developers working primarily on a Mac who will optionally use Visual Studio inside a Windows virtual machine on the Mac.
 If you are a developer working primarily on a Windows computer and need to set up a secondary Mac for targeting iOS, see the main [Setup and install](../cross-platform/setup-and-install.md) topic.

- To work with Xamarin on a Mac, you’ll need the following:
+ To work with Xamarin on a Mac, you'll need the following:

 -   A Mac with macOS Sierra 10.12 or above, with Xcode and Xamarin installed.

 -   One of the following configurations:

-    -   **For running Xamarin Studio directly on the Mac:** Xamarin Studio is Xamarin’s development environment that supports building Android, iOS, and Windows apps using C#.
+    -   **For running Xamarin Studio directly on the Mac:** Xamarin Studio is Xamarin's development environment that supports building Android, iOS, and Windows apps using C#.
 To get a quick overview of Xamarin Studio, refer to the [Xamarin Studio overview](https://xamarin.com/studio) (xamarin.com).

     -   **If you already have Parallels or VMWare configured on your Mac:** run Windows with Visual Studio 2017 and Xamarin inside Parallels or VMWare.
 With this configuration, Xamarin is an extension that's installed with Visual Studio that provides the ability to use Visual Studio as your development environment for building Android, iOS, and Windows apps using C#.
 Note that you can obtain a free 3-month Parallels subscription as part of the Visual Studio Developer Essentials Program.
 See [Microsoft Visual Studio Dev Essentials Will Include Parallels Desktop Pro and Parallels Access](http://blog.parallels.com/blog/2015/11/18/visual-studio-dev-essentials/) (Parallels blog).